aclemons/emailrelay/doc/windows.rst

 There is no need to use *--no-daemon* and *--hidden*; these are added automatically.

-The contents of the configuration file can be a single line like this:
+The contents of the service-wrapper configuration file can be a single line that points to the directory containing the startup batch file, like this:

 ::